2026-03-25

 Abu Dhabi is an oil and gas producer with abundant, stable power.
 Stargate UAE combines nuclear, solar, and gas in its energy design.
 Grid reliability is among the highest in the world.

-In terms of energy headroom, Abu Dhabi has a clear advantage.
+For available energy, Abu Dhabi has a clear advantage.

 Infrastructure depth: what is buried underground